Hidaya01/Technofy/ReadMe.md

 ---

 ## **Project Overview**
-TechnoFy is a [briefly explain what the project does, e.g., "platform for educational content and interactive learning"].
+TechnoFy is a platform for educational content and interactive learning.
 It is built using the following technologies:
 - **Frontend**: React.js
 - **Backend**: Laravel (PHP)
 - **Database**: MySQL